 “If you’re using images, emojis or symbols in your design, you need to ask yourself if their meaning will hold in different cultures.
 When localizing content, it might make sense to completely change the media for one country from time to time, but normally you’ll want to choose imagery that caters to multiple cultures.”

-Secondly, the images need to be regionally relevant so that your local audiences can relate to the content.
+Secondly, the images must be regionally relevant so that local audiences can relate to the content.

 See also: How to post in multiple languages on Facebook and Instagram